themreza/product-hunt-nlp-experiments/README.md

 ## Experiments

 - A model that suggests topics based on a description of the product
-- A model that comes up describes a product based on given topics
+- A model that describes a product based on given topics
 - A model that generates a tagline based on the product description
-- A model that creates a name for a product based on its description
+- A model that names a product based on its description

 ## Data collection